SM steps up bid for fair workplace

 “Throughout the years, SM Supermalls has always been a strong supporter of women.
 SM Cares, our company’s corporate social responsibility arm, has been implementing programs that care for women,” SM Supermalls president Steven Tan said.

-Tan noted that the first project of SM Cares women’s committee was breastfeeding stations in all SM Supermalls nationwide.
+Tan noted that the first project of the SM Cares women’s committee was breastfeeding stations in all SM Supermalls nationwide.

 Tan said SM believes in gender equality and inclusivity.